ctjong/orion/Readme.md

 - **POST /api/auth/token/fb**

     Get an access token using a temporary Facebook token.
-See [Authentication](#authentication) section for more details on how to get the access token using Facebook token.
+See [Authentication](#authentication) section for more details.

     Request body:
     - **fbtoken** - Facebook token